De-Icing salt increases road safety

 Prepare the roads for the winter season

 Our salt terminals are located along the entire Norwegian coast.
-Several of the terminals have drive-in and self-service bulk facilities.
+Several terminals have drive-in and self-service bulk facilities.
 In addition, we deliver salt to the desired address.

-If you have any questions about road salt, price of road salt or delivery of salt, just contact us and we'll tailor the best solution for you and your needs.
+If you have any questions regarding road salt, the price of road salt, or salt delivery, feel free to contact us, and we will tailor the best solution for you and your needs.

 Contact us here!